ashleykolodziej/gatsby-starter-netlify-cms/src/pages/blog/2021-05-28-test-the-video.md

 tags:
   - CSS
   - JavaScript
-  - html
+  - HTML
 videoId: TqdmUdi8xbY
 ---

-## Introduction
+### Introduction

-Ashley Kolodziej: Hey folks!
+[00:00:00] Ashley Kolodziej: Hey folks!
 Professor K here.
 So I had this really great idea to create an app that would pull from my bookmarks and it would take all my resources and it would kind of combine them together and spit out some ideas for you to try out for learning web development.

 [00:00:19] So this set of videos is actually going to be the process of me building that for you.

 [00:00:24] I want to show you, just from start to finish, literally how I would build something like this.
 So let's get started.

-## Set up a new repository in Github using a template
+### Set up a new repository in Github using a template

 [00:00:32] All right.
 So the first thing I need to do - and I have to be honest here, I did a little bit of research before this - but the first thing I would do is literally set up a GitHub repo, and I'm going to do this in my Professor K organization.